Princetonlaan 8a, 3584 CB, Utrecht landac.geo@uu.nl

 Please note: Visa application procedures to the EU are lengthy.
 We strongly advise you to book an appointment with VSF well ahead of time.

-As last year, the conference will be integrated into the LANDac Summer School hosted by Utrecht University Summer School.
 The LANDac Summer School will take place from 29 June to 10 July 2026.
 Summer School participation fees include full access to the conference.
-Registration for the Summer School will open soon.
+You can register now via the Utrecht Summer School website.

 Contact